wp-plugins/bannerspace/readme.txt

 == Description ==

 Bannerspace is powered by the awesome jQuery Cycle plugin.
 The plugin creates a custom post type for your slides.
-At the moment it’s only capable of creating a single slide show.
+At the moment it's only capable of creating a single slide show.
 Use the short code tag [bannerspace] and your done.
 The Bannerspace plugin allows you to:

 * Select the transition effect
 * Easily set the size of the banner, image and content areas
 * Order slides via drag and drop using the Simple Page Ordering
 * Change the colour of the UI elements
-* and more…
+* and more...

 See a [demo here](http://thriveweb.com.au/the-lab/bannerspace-wordpress-plugin/ "Bannerspace")